mgd1984/print-your-prompt-demo/README.md

 4. Start a voting session from the admin panel
 5. Once voting completes, generate an image from the winning prompt
 6. Print the result directly to your Canon PRO-1000 printer via USB

+## Admin Authentication

+The admin panel at `/admin` is protected by password authentication:

+- **Setup**: Set `ADMIN_PASSWORD` in your `.env` file to enable protection
+- **Access**: Navigate to `/admin` - you'll be redirected to a login page
+- **Login**: Enter your admin password to access the control panel
+- **Session**: Authentication persists for 7 days via secure HTTP-only cookies
+- **Logout**: Click the "Logout" button in the admin panel to end your session

+**Security Notes:**
+- If `ADMIN_PASSWORD` is not set, the admin panel will be accessible without authentication (development mode)
+- Use a strong password for production deployments
+- The authentication cookie is HTTP-only and secure in production
+- Sessions automatically expire after 7 days

 ## Tech Stack